phnx-im/docs/src/spec/queuing_service.md

 # Queuing Service (QS)

+TODO: Since this service is also publishing KeyPackages now, it should get a new name.

 The main purpose of the queuing service is to store-and-forward messages delivered by the [delivery service](./delivery_service.md).
 In this chapter we discuss the various concepts used by the QS to provide its functionalitites, as well as its individual endpoints.

-TODO: Add subsection on expiration of state and clean-up.

 TODO: If we have a single unified pseudonym for queues, key package publication and more, we could use something like a maccaroon or a biscuit for authorization purposes, i.e. who can enqueue, delete a queue, read from a queue, upload key packages, etc.